 Anthimus, De observatione ciborum (Latin, 6th cent.)
 Treatise on food and diet in the form of a letter addressed to Theuderic [I], king of the Franks, by a Greek physician resident at the court of Theodoric the Ostrogoth.

 Hugh of St. Victor, Didascalicon, Book II, chap.
 25, “On Hunting” (Latin, 1120s) Although ostensibly on hunting, this brief chapter in Hugh of St. Victor’s encyclopedic survey includes a more general essay on the various classifications of food.
 In Latin.

 Regimen sanitatis Salerni (Latin, ?12th-13th cent.)
 Health and diet regimen, in verse.
 Click here for an English translation by Thomas Paynel (1535) .
-Click here for Sir John Harington’s translation, The Englishmans Doctor (English, 1608) .
+Click here for Sir John Harington’s translation, The Englishmans Doctor (English, edition of 1617) .
 His full title reads: The Englishmans Doctor, Or,The School of Salerne,Or, Physical observations for the perfect Preserving of the body of Man in continual health.
 Click here for a modern English translation from Patricia Willett Cummins, A Critical Edition of Le Regime Tresutile et tresproufitable pour Conserver et Garder la Santé du Corps Humain (1976).
 James L. Matterer supplies a useful introduction to the online translation.